azauditor/LinuxAudit/README.md

 sudo cat /etc/sudoers > Sudo.txt
 ```

+Please check the contents of /etc/sudoers and send files referenced by an include directive ("#include" for a single file or "#includedir" for an entire directory).
+If the referenced file doesn't exist, provide evidence through executing `ls -a`

 ## Password Settings

 These 2 commands will show all accounts and the password settings that are being applied to them.
 Run both as each command outputs different components of the password settings.